qrohlf/lair/index.md

 Basically, Lair is the fastest way to get a Heroku-like development environment up and running.

+# Features

+- Buildpack powered deployments with dokku and buildstep
+- Real-time server statistics with scout_realtime

 # Installation

 There are three ways to install Lair: